-If you're like most other parents and caregivers out there, trimming nails is not your favourite activity to do with your child and it's likely that the feeling is mutual.
+If you're like most other parents and caregivers out there, cutting nails is not your favourite activity to do with your child and it's likely that the feeling is mutual.
 It's important to create a space where you are both relaxed about the task ahead.
 Make sure you choose a time when your little one isn't tired or fidgety and when you're unlikely to have any interruptions.

-Bath time often makes the process a little smoother because baby's nails are going to be much softer after a bath.
+Bath time often makes the process a little smoother because baby's nails are going to be softer after a bath.
 Depending on which method you use for cutting nails, though, this could be one of the worst times.
 If you're someone who bites your child's nails to keep them short, doing this after a bath means it is not only the nail that is soft but also the surrounding skin; tearing of the nail and skin becomes a real possibility.

 Baby nail clippers are one of the other most common methods of keeping those nails short but the visibility they allow is quite poor.
 Especially when baby is fidgeting and wants their hands and feet anywhere except where you want them!
 Most parents use clippers or scissors and have experienced the pain of cutting their precious little one's skin, ending in tears for both child and parent!
 The Nail Snail is incredibly safe and have excellent visibility.
 You can see exactly what you are cutting.
 So you only cut nail and not the soft surrounding skin.